What to Consider When Evaluating Business Software Solutions

 As you begin the software selection process, evaluate these factors:

 - Assess your needs: There’s a reason you’re looking for a business software solution.
 What is it?
 What tasks should it be able to accomplish?
 Maybe your finance department requires new accounts payable software – consider solutions with accounting and finance tools as their bread and butter.
+Do you have a lot of employees working remotely?
+Narrowing your search to cloud-based solutions, or consider deploying traditionally on-premise software in the cloud.

 - Pinpoint your problem areas: What’s causing your business-related headaches?
 If you never know how much inventory is in your warehouse, find a warehouse management system to focus on what’s holding you back.